ednieuw/RTCcheck/README.md

-# RTCcheck
+# RTC check
 When using DS3231 time modules some are not functioning perfect.
-Check up to eight DS3231 RTC's using a TCA9548A I2C multiplexer and an Arduino Nano ESP32, ESP32 C3, S3 or similar.
+Check up to eight DS3231 RTC's using a TCA9548A I2C multiplexer and an Arduino UNO/Nano or Arduino Nano ESP32, ESP32 C3, S3 or similar.

 When a WS2812 or SK6812 LED-strip is attached colours indicate the drift of the RTC.
 An optional LDR + 10kOhm resistor can be used to regulate the LED-intensity